 Photocopying and Printing

 Pupils have access to printing and photocopying in School.
-There are photocopiers for pupils to use located in C3, Technology and History.
+There are photocopiers for pupils to use located in the Pupil Foyer, C3, Technology and History.
 Pupils will receive a printer code via email and printer credits when they start in Antrim Grammar School.
 Once they have used the allocated credits, they will have the opportunity to purchase additional personal credits from the School Office.